-The Chair referred to Appendix 1 on page 85, which outlined the 2025-2026 forecast budget pressures, focusing on overspending.
+The Chair referred to Appendix One on page 85, which outlined the 2025-2026 forecast budget pressures, focusing on overspending.
 It was noted that The Director of Finance had kindly agreed to skip straight to the appendices.
 The Chair then indicated that the discussion would focus on sections related to culture, strategy, engagement, and overview and scrutiny, with an exception for a specific item under environmental resident experience, which would be addressed later.
+The discussion began with Appendix 1.